Growing grapes in the home garden

 Do you want to grow grapes primarily to cover an arbor?
 Then you can choose just about any grape variety that is hardy and reasonably healthy.

 Do you hope to make grape juice and jelly?
 Several dependable easy-care varieties will fit this purpose.
-Juice and jelly grapes are traditionally some of the most winter-hardy cultivated varieties.
+Juice and jelly grapes are traditionally some of the most winter-hardy varieties.

 Grapes for wine

-There are now many excellent cold-hardy wine grape cultivated varieties available for commercial and hobby winemakers in northern climates.
+There are now many excellent cold-hardy wine grape varieties available for commercial and hobby winemakers in northern climates.
 Several of these have been developed by the University of Minnesota specifically for our harsh climate.

 Follow this simple calendar to keep grapevines healthy and productive